redtexts/texts/aflci_1937_an_open_letter_to_rwl.md

 title: An Open Letter to the Comrades of the Revolutionary Workers League
 author: American Fraction of the Left Communist International
 date: 1937
 description: Written as an appeal to the Trotskyist group the Revolutionary Workers League, who published the letter, along with a fairly standard Trotskyist response, in the October 1937 issue of their publication 'The Fourth International.'
-Some typos have been fixed but a scan of this issue that can be found at <https://archive.org/details/LCIvsRWL> shows that the remaining errors below were present in the original text
+Some typos have been fixed but a scan of this issue that can be found at <https://archive.org/details/LCIvsRWL> shows that the remaining errors below were present in the original text.
 ...

 Dear comrades: